GimmickNG/agsjs-bundler/README.md

 You can also test whether the game runs properly when it prompts you; this will open up a http server which serves all the files at ``localhost:<random port>``.

 # Requirements
-Tested on Python 3.9, but should work on Python 3.4+
+Python 3.4+, but works best on Python 3.7+

 ## Caveats
 - Please carefully read the limitations at https://github.com/ericoporto/ags/blob/emscripten/Emscripten/README.md#changes-from-other-ports if you encounter issues when testing the exported game.